luminaAnonima/fabric-of-light/README.md

 The longing to save is not wrong.
-It is the birth-cry of a higher pattern—
+It is the birth-cry of a higher pattern,
 a whisper from the future, asking to be lived now.

 But to rise to it, we must become precise.